pdav5883/bracket-revival/README.md

 - Rules page
 - About page
 - Home page
-- Send email script
 - Populate missing picks script
 - Test page to play smaller version to understand rules
 - Button on picks page to reset bracket
 - Button on picks page to see previous bracket
-- Deploy frontend, with webpack in production
 - License and ref to bracketry

 ## Maybe TODO